ampproject/amphtml/extensions/amp-list/amp-list.md

 ```

 [tip type="important"]
-When using `<amp-script>` as merely a data-layer with no dom manipulation, you may benefit from attaching the `nodom` attribute.
-This signicantly improves some of the performance characteristics of the `<amp-script>`, as well as removes the need to specify a size since the component should have no appearance.
+When using `<amp-script>` as merely a data-layer with no DOM manipulation, you may benefit from attaching the `nodom` attribute.
+This signicantly improves performance characteristics of the `<amp-script>`.
+It also removes the need to specify width and height, since the component is not displayed.
 [/tip]

 ### Load more and infinite scroll

-We've introduced the `load-more` attributes with options `manual` and `auto` to allow pagination and infinite scroll.
+The `load-more` attributes has options `manual` and `auto` to allow pagination and infinite scroll.

 ```html
 <amp-list